tawasta/mrp/mrp_procurement_sale_location/README.rst

 Configuration
 =============
-You will need to have global or location-spesific procurement rules for them to match for e.g. manufacturing.
+You will need to have global or location-specific procurement rules for them to match for e.g. manufacturing.

 Usage